INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

-At Walt Disney World, we managed to grab SEVEN fast passes both days and rode all the kid’s rides AND returned a few times to our favourites at night too.
+At Walt Disney World, we managed to grab SEVEN fast passes both days, AND rode all the kid’s rides AND returned a few times to our favourites at night too.

-The unexpected thrill of most of the kids rides, along with the theatrics, beauty, familiar songs, AND interactiveness absolutely made my day.
+The unexpected thrill of most of the kids rides, along with the theatrics, beauty, familiar songs, AND interactiveness on some rides absolutely made my day.

-In fact, it wasn’t uncommon for him to take a quick nap in the Ergo while we stood in the short queue but I knew better than to leave him asleep for the actual ride.
+It wasn’t uncommon for Jack to take a quick nap in the Ergo while we stood in the short queue, but I knew better than to leave him asleep for the actual ride.

-There was always room for the three of us in one capsule/cab/boat/car/people-mover so no-one ever had to miss out.
-And as long as I was prepared to hand over the joystick to the toddler, (biggest bummer of all actually!) all was well.
+Jack, almost two, was equally thrilled AND could participate just as well as his big brother.
+And as long as I was prepared to hand over the joystick to the toddler, all was well.

-My inner competitive streak was out in force and there was no way I was going to sit back and watch when it was so much fun!
-SO MUCH FUN.
+My inner competitive streak was out in force and there was no way I was going to sit back and watch when it’s much fun!

 - Tricera Top Spin

-- The Magic Flying Carpets of Aladdin (a little bit scary, if you ask me!)
+- The Magic Flying Carpets of Aladdin.
+A little bit scary, if you ask me!

-- Jungle cruise (Old school pun humour and fibreglass animals make for an enjoyable laugh-out-loud voyage.
+- Jungle cruise.
+Old school pun humour and fibreglass animals make for an enjoyable laugh-out-loud voyage.
 If you have a wildlife warrior like my Ned, be sure to jump on board.
 And keep an eye out for Pygmies.
-You just never know what they’ll be getting up to.)
+You just never know what they’ll be getting up to.

-- It’s a Small World (an oldie but a goodie.)
+- It’s a Small World.
+An oldie but a goodie.

 - Peter Pan’s Flight.
 Our favourite ride of all.
 VERY VERY POPULAR and there’s a reason for this.
 Grab an early in the day Fast Pass if you can.